doctoron/Train-Scheduler-Basic-/README.md

 # Train-Scheduler-Basic-
-Firebase hosting of arrival and departure data using Moment.js to provide updated train data
+This assignment involved the use of Firebase database to host arrival and departure data using Moment.js to provide updated train data.
+It proved to be challenging and rewarding.
 # Firebase Assignment - Train Scheduler (Basic - Recommended)

-##### _Because that Rock Paper Scissors Game is Too Damn Hard_

 ### Overview